 - ED 365.
 Assessment and Diagnosis of Exceptional Students 3 hours.
 Survey and study of individual tests and measures commonly used in the diagnosis of exceptional children.
 This course stresses the use of information from these measures for special education services and the development of individualized education plans (includes application and field experience).
 Prerequisites: ED 260, ED 265.
 Spring. - ED 366.
 Diagnosis and Remediation of Math Difficulties 3 hours.
 The diagnosis of math problems and their causes; evaluation materials; analysis and development of techniques of teaching remedial math with special emphasis on functional math; and development of material for corrective purposes.
-Fall. - ED 370.
+Fall. - ED 367.
+Methods of Teaching Cross Categorical Special Education 2 hours.
+Examination of approaches, strategies, and materials used in teaching in cross categorical situations.
+Prerequisites: ED100, ED 265, Spring - ED 369.
+Early Childhood Organization I hour.
+This course provides content, approaches, methods and methods and materials appropriate for young children as presented in interdisciplinary or experience course work.
+Approaches in organizing artifacts and how language arts, science, mathematics, social studies and the creative arts are adapted to the skills and needs of children.
+Course materials are organized into an electronic portfolio.
+Prerequisite: Ed 100.
+Fall.
+Spring. - ED 370.
 Screening, Diagnosis, and Prescription in Early Childhood 3 hours.
 This course focuses on issues and procedures of assessing young children.
 Screening, standardized tests, observation and informal assessment will be emphasized.
 Curriculum-based assessment programs with resulting individualized programming will be analyzed.
 Prerequisite: ED 260.
 Fall even years. - ED 371.
 Curriculum Methods in Early Childhood 3 hours.
 This course focuses on developing and presenting a curriculum for young children that is comprehensive and developmentally appropriate.
 It includes methods of integrating the social, physical, cognitive, and language into a curriculum based on play, creativity, and problem solving.
 Prerequisite: ED 260.
 Spring even years. - ED 372.
 Curriculum Methods in Early Childhood Special Education 2 hours.
 This course focuses on how the unique needs of young children with developmental delays and disabilities can be addressed within the context of a developmentally appropriate early education environment.
 Strategies for centered-based and home-based programs will be presented.
 Prerequisites: ED 260, ED 265.
-Fall odd years. - ED 373.
-Infants and Toddlers 2 hours.
-Study of developmental appropriate practices, brain research and ecologically valid intervention techniques related to infants and toddlers.
-Fall even years. - ED 376/476.
+Fall odd years. - ED 376/476.
 Independent Study 1-3 hours.
 Reading or research at a greater depth than in a normal class.
 Permission of the instructor, division dean and the Chief Academic Officer. - ED 380.
 Middle School Organization 3 hours.
 This course provides a comprehensive analysis of the middle school experience, detailing the characteristics and needs of students, exemplary practices that meet those needs, a discussion of leadership and the implementation of middle school programs.
-Additionally, an enhanced understanding of the psychology of the transecent child will be achieved.
-Results in a developed knowledge base related to the physical, cognitive and psychosocial development of the transecent child by the student of the course.
-Fall. - ED 381.
+Additionally, an enhanced understanding of the psychology of the transescent child will be achieved.
+Results in a developed knowledge base related to the physical, cognitive and psychosocial development of the transescent child by the student of the course.
+Fall.
+Spring. - ED 381.
 Teaching Writing/Reading in the Middle School 3 hours.
 This course will explore the interdisciplinary approach in education, particularly in writing across the curriculum.
 It will concentrate on approaches and strategies to enhance reading and writing in the middle grades.
+Fall.

-Fall. - ED 382.
-Middle School Curriculum 2 hours.
+ED 382.
+Middle School Curriculum - 2 hours.
 An overview and investigation into the various aspects of curriculum planning at the middle school level.
 Also, this topic will be explored with relation to the teaching strategies that would be most appropriate for middle level students.
 Spring.